SupeRuier/awesome-active-learning/subfields/AL_applications.md

 Remote sensing is an field with really high labeling cost.
 AL is well used in this field.

+Several surveys of AL for remote sensing:
 - A survey of active learning algorithms for supervised remote sensing image classification
+- A Survey of Active Learning for Quantifying Vegetation Traits from Terrestrial Earth Observation Data [2021]

+Works:
 - Deep Active Learning for Remote Sensing Object Detection [2020, Arxiv]
 - Deep Active Learning in Remote Sensing for data efficient Change Detection [2020, Arxiv]
 - Classiﬁcation of Summer Crops Using Active Learning Techniques on Landsat Images in the Northwest of the Province of Buenos Aires [2020]